1.16 Exam Policies

 Please keep in mind that the Law School follows an anonymous grading system, which means that faculty members do not know which student submitted a particular exam.
-In the event that any problems arise while you are taking an exam (you cannot take it on time, you have problems opening the exam, you uploaded the wrong document, you omitted the word count, you took the exam questions with you instead of turning them in, etc.) YOU CANNOT COMMUNICATE DIRECTLY WITH A PROFESSOR THROUGH ANY MEANS.
-Instead, please contact the Proctor, the Assistant Registrar, the Registrar, the Dean of Students, or the Associate Director of Student Affairs, and one of them will assist you.
+In the event that any problems arise while taking an exam (a student cannot take it on time, has problems opening the exam, uploaded the wrong document, omitted the word count, took the exam questions with you instead of turning them in, etc.) students cannot communicate directly with a professor through any means.
+Instead, students should contact the Proctor, the Assistant Registrar, the Registrar, the Dean of Students, or the Associate Director of Student Affairs.
 Improperly contacting a professor regarding an exam may result in disciplinary action.

-Exam scheduling changes for conflicts with important scheduled events will be granted rarely.
-To qualify, the event must be a significant life event that requires your attendance (e.g., sister’s wedding), the selection of the date must have been outside of your control, and you must have notified the Dean of Students as soon as the event is scheduled.
-(These major life events are NOT generally scheduled three days before the exam you wish to reschedule.)
-You must not make travel arrangements for such events until permission is granted.
+Exam scheduling changes for conflicts with important scheduled events rarely will be granted.
+To qualify, the event must be a significant life event that requires a student’s attendance (e.g., sister’s wedding), the selection of the date must have been outside of the student’s control, and the student must notify the Dean of Students as soon as the event is scheduled.
+A student should not make travel arrangements for such events until permission is granted.

-If an exam falls on a religious holiday that you observe, you should notify the Dean of Students early in the quarter to arrange an appropriate make-up time.
+If an exam falls on a religious holiday a student observes, the student should notify the Dean of Students early in the quarter to arrange an appropriate make-up time.

-PLEASE NOTE: You will be expected to provide documentation to support your request to re-schedule an examination (note from treating physician, verification of pre-scheduled events, etc.).
+PLEASE NOTE: Students will be expected to provide documentation to support requests to re-schedule an examination (note from treating physician, verification of pre-scheduled events, etc.).